Yanqiao4396/proactive-review-three-data-abstraction-starter/writing/review.md

 ## Professional Evaluation

+TODO: Please note that your responses to these questions will neither positively or negatively influence your grade in this course.
+You should answer these questions honestly so that the course instructor and the technical leaders can best ensure that they are delivering and will continue to deliver appropriate instruction in computer science.

 ### On a scale from 1 to 5, please respond to this assertion from your perspective: "I was challenged intellectually by the content and activities during this module"

 TODO: Please create a filled checkbox for the level that best describes your perspective